-- 1) If a shooter is not inside of the MNC, shelter in place. - 2) Remain Calm. - 3) Close Zone 3 door (it will lock automatically) and turn off the lights. - 4) Remove participant from scanner. - 5) Close and lock the Scanner Room door. - 6) If there is time, turn off the entrance, lobby, and lobby office lights. - 7) Call emergency response. - 8) Keep everyone sheltered in place in Zone 3 until notified that it is safe to leave the building.
+- 1) If a shooter is not inside of the MNC, shelter in place. - 2) Remain Calm. - 3) Close the Control Room door (it will lock automatically) and turn off the lights. - 4) Remove participant from scanner. - 5) Close and lock the Scanner Room door. - 6) If there is time, turn off the entrance, lobby, and lobby office lights. - 7) Call emergency response. - 8) Keep everyone sheltered in place in the Control Room until notified that it is safe to leave the building.